thewchan/uxf/README.md

 |`! /path/to/shared.uxf`|Import the _ttypes_ from the given file|
 |`! http://www.qtrac.eu/ttype-eg.uxf`|Import from the given URL|

-The imported file must be a valid UXF file, but any custom string, comments, or data it may contain are ignored: only the _ttype_ definitions are used.
+The imported file must be a valid UXF file and _must_ have a `.uxf` or `.uxf.gz` suffix.
+Any custom string, comments, or data the imported file may contain are ignored: only the _ttype_ definitions are used.

 ## BNF

-A `.uxf` file consists of a mandatory header followed by a single optional `map`, `list`, or `table`.
+A `.uxf` file consists of a mandatory header followed by an optional file-level comment, optional imports, optional _ttype_ definitions, and then a single mandatory `map`, `list`, or `table` (which may be empty).

     UXF          ::= 'uxf' RWS REAL CUSTOM? '\n' CONTENT CUSTOM       ::= RWS [^\n]+ # user-defined data e.g. filetype and version